Editorial policy

 Sourcing

 Every story aggregates at least two independent reporting sources.
-We prefer original reporting (wire services, primary documents, on-the-record statements) over re-reporting.
-Aggregators are used only to find sources, never as the source itself.
+We prefer original reporting — wire services, primary documents, on-the-record statements, official filings — over re-reporting.
+We monitor both conservative and mainstream outlets to ensure we're covering the full story, even when we disagree with how others frame it.

 AI use

 Most articles are drafted by an AI system using public sources.
-The AI is instructed to summarize what reporting establishes, separate it from speculation, and label perspectives explicitly.
-Drafts are reviewed for accuracy before publication; flagship pieces (lead briefs, explainers) get additional human review.
+The AI is instructed to summarize what reporting establishes, apply a conservative Colorado lens, and label perspectives clearly.
+Drafts are reviewed for accuracy before publication.

 What we won't do